Paint a Rock for Alec Day July 30

 This message has touched many.
 People often post photos on the Facebook of their children holding a prized Rock for Alec.
 Alec's rocks have been hidden and found across the state.
 Members of the rock group also leave inspirationally painted rocks at Alec's headstone in Rose Hill Cemetery in Tallassee where he is buried.

-Young Alec may be gone from this world but there is no doubt that his life and legacy continues to live on everyday as more and more people paint and hide Rock’s for Alec in his memory.
+Young Alec may be gone from this world but there is no doubt that his life and legacy continue to live on every day as more and more people paint and hide Rock's for Alec in his memory.

 "Keep the rocks and his memory on the move," Sewell said.